keltia/fetiche-rs/README.md

 different parameters.

 The configuration for the different sources of data is handled by the `fetiche-source` crate in [HCL] file format.
 Note that it is mainly used to avoid hard-coding some parameters like username and API URLs.
-Adding an entry in that file does not mean support except if it is a variation on a known sources.
+Adding an entry in that file does not mean support except if it is a variation on a known source.

 On UNIX systems, it is located in `$HOME/.config/drone-utils/sources.hcl` and in `%LOCALAPPDATA%\DRONE-UTILS` on Windows.